VEuPathDB/puppet-irods/README.md

 #### `irods::globals::provider_server`

-The hostname where the iRODS resource components and icommands can find the iCAT server.
+The hostname where the iRODS resource components and icommands can find the provider server.
 You almost certainly want set this.
 The default is `localhost`.

 #### `irods::globals::provider_server_zone`